khanhdang/mkdocs-site/docs/pub.md

 # Publication

 !!! warning "Disclaimer"
-    This page contains PDF files of articles that might be covered by copyright.
-Please do not retrieve, copy, or distribute these files as it may violate copyright protection laws.
+    This page contains PDF articles that may be copyrighted.
+Please refrain from downloading, copying, or sharing these files to avoid violating copyright laws.

 [^1]:    Student under my direct supervision.